jglovier/jglovier.github.io/README.md

 ## About the Site

 This site is my personal home on the World Wide Intarnetz™.
 I write about stuff, I link to other stuff, and I showcase stuff I've done/built/designed.
-It's purely personal in nature and does not necessarily reflect the views of my wonderful employer, my Murica, or my neighbor's dog.
+It's purely personal in nature and does not necessarily reflect the views of my wonderful employer, my Murica, my tattoo artist, my barber or my neighbor's dog.
 But you should still check it out.

 **Recent Updates**

 The site has recently been updated so that the code is no entirely hosted on my GitHub profile, powered by GitHub Pages, and is overall a more simple, streamlined version of what I really want to put online.
 In other words I used to have a lot more crap to impress people that I no longer need to impress (since I stopped freelancing and [have my dream job](https://github.com/blog/1522-joel-glovier-is-a-githubber)), so now it's just The Essentials.™ I hope you enjoy your time visiting.

 ## Behind the Curtain